usgpo/api/README.md

 # api

-The **govinfo** api is intended to provide data users with a simple means to programmatically access **govinfo** content and metadata, which is stored in self-describing packages.
+The **GovInfo** api is intended to provide data users with a simple means to programmatically access GovInfo content and metadata, which is stored in self-describing packages.
 This initial release provides functionality to retrieve lists of packages added or modified within a given time frame, summary metadata for packages, direct access to content and metadata formats, and equivalent granule information.

 Interactive documentation using the OpenAPI/swagger specification is available at https://api.govinfo.gov/docs.